seblu/archversion/README.rst

 ArchVersion
 ===========

 INTRODUCTION
 ============
-*archversion* is an upstream version controller against current *Archlinux* [#]_ or *AUR* [#]_ version.
+*archversion* is an upstream version of packages tracker against
+- the *Archlinux* web site [#]_;
+- the *Archlinux* User Repository [#]_;
+- a local pacman databases;
+- a local abs sync;
+- an ad-hoc local cache;
+- nothing.

-It can be used by Dev and TUs to check if new release of their packages are available.
+It targets Devs and TUs to help them to stay informed of new release of their packages.
+It can also be used by AUR maintainers to track update for their packages.

 HOW TO USE IT
 =============
 The first thing to do is to define a list of packages to track by creating a file ~/.config/archversion.conf.
 The file content looks like an old fashioned INI file.

-The following example allow to check the last version of acpid2 against archlinux official repositories
+The following example allow to check the last version of acpid against archlinux official repositories

 |  [acpid]
 |  url = http://sourceforge.net/projects/acpid2/files/

-You can find a more complete example in the misc directory.
+You can find more complete examples in the misc/ directory.

 Basically, you can run:
 *archversion check -d* to only display version which differ with cache.